VP-Project/kontextrument/README.md

 1. Download the source code (either as a zip archive or via git).
 2. Navigate to the folder where your code is located.
 3. Run `pip install -e .` (Note: installing without the "-e" flag is not currently supported).

 ---

+## Known limitations

+- WxPython in SteamOS does not include working WebView component.
+Kotextrument can still be used in Desktop mode on Steamdeck, but the integrated browser won't work, you'll have to use your own browser.

+---